-Description: Specifies the internal network number of the server that will be reached through this static IPX route.
+Description: Specifies the network that can be reached through this static IPX route.
+If this is an external IPX network number, do not set Server Name or Server Type.
+If the network number is an internal network number of a server, make sure you specify Server Name and Server Type.
 If you are not familiar with internal network numbers, see the Novell documentation.

-Usage: Specify the NetWare server's internal network number.
+Usage: Specify the NetWare network number.
 The values 00000000 and ffffffff are not valid.